secure-software-engineering/opcua-scanner/README.md

 This jar can be run to use the scanner

-<code> java -jar opcua-scanner/target/opcua-scanner-jar-with-dependencies.jar config.txt </code>
+<code> java -jar opcua-scanner/target/opcua-scanner-jar-with-dependencies.jar opcua-scanner/default_config.txt </code>

-with a configuration file, here config.txt
+with a configuration file, here default_config.txt

 ## Configuration